chris-carrington/solidfun/README.md

     - GET & POST functions go here
 - Recomendations:
     - Don't use the `./src/routes` folder for your `app` or `api` please
-    - If the `app` and `api` folders are the same folder, all good, all will still work!
+    - We recommend seperate folders for swift searching bt if the `app` and `api` folders are the same folder, all good, all will still work!

 ![Animals developing software in the safari](https://i.imgur.com/9WBk7EM.png)